Datumtyagi/Market-Analysis/README.md

 **Thrilled to have dived into the world of data analytics.
 Here's a glimpse of the key highlights from my project:**

-**Purpose: Analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.**
+**Purpose: Analyze Market data to identify trends, top-selling products, and revenue metrics for business decision-making.**

-KPIs at a Glance: Started by unravelling the Key Performance Indicators, providing a comprehensive view of the sales landscape.
+KPIs at a Glance: Started by unraveling the Key Performance Indicators, providing a comprehensive view of the sales landscape.

 Month-wise Total Sales: Delved into the nuances of the sales journey, breaking down the numbers month by month to identify trends and patterns.

 Top 5 Product-wise Quantity Ordered: Unearthed valuable insights by analyzing the top 5 products based on quantity ordered, shedding light on customer preferences.

-City-wise Sales Analysis: Explored the geographical impact on sales, understanding how different cities contributed to the overall performance.
+City-wise Market Analysis: Explored the geographical impact on the Market, understanding how different cities contributed to the overall performance.

 Top 5 Product-wise Sales: Identified the power players in the product lineup by scrutinizing the top 5 products based on sales figures.